 No. The NVC process and technology supports, but does not replace or supersede the adjudications and determinations made by Adjudicating Agencies today.
 Rather, the NVC helps Adjudicating Agencies make those decisions by ensuring they receive all appropriate intelligence to inform them.
 Travel, visa, border, and immigration determinations will continue to be made by the departments and agencies currently responsible for those decisions.

 In NSPM-9, the President directed the creation of the National Vetting Governance Board to oversee the activities of the NVC with the support of a Legal Working Group and separate Privacy, Civil Rights, and Civil Liberties (PCRCL) Working Group.
 These working groups are directed in the NSPM to review all activities of the NVC to ensure they comply with applicable law and policy and protect individuals’ privacy, civil rights, and civil liberties, and to advise the Board.
 Additionally, the NVC is supported by dedicated legal counsel and has a dedicated PCRCL Officer who advises the NVC Director on privacy, civil rights, and civil liberties considerations.

 NSPM-9 does not provide any new authority for the NVC or any federal department or agency to collect information.
 The collection and dissemination of data that informs adjudications by departments and agencies through the NVC must be authorized and permitted by existing law and policy, including, with respect to IC elements, Executive Order 12333.

 The NVC began supporting its first vetting program, U.S. Customs and Border Protection’s Electronic System for Travel Authorization (ESTA), on December 12th, 2018.
-Additional vetting programs will be added in 2019.
+This website will be updated when additional programs are added.